Unbound Saga: Reception

 Unbound Saga received mixed reviews from critics.
 The game holds a score of 52.60% for the PSP at GameRankings and 56/100 for the PSP at Metacritic.
-GameRankings and Metacritic report similar numbers for the Xbox 360 version of the game, with aggregate scores of 55.86% and 52/100, respectively.
-Scores across both versions of the game ranged from a 30% approval rating from Kristan Reed of Eurogamer to a 75% approval rating from James Stephanie Sterling and Nick Chester of Destructoid.
+GameRankings and Metacritic report similar numbers for the Xbox 360 version, with aggregate scores of 55.86% and 52/100, respectively.
+Scores across both versions ranged from a 30% approval rating from Kristan Reed of Eurogamer to a 75% approval rating from James Stephanie Sterling and Nick Chester of Destructoid.
 The Xbox 360 version moved over 3,900 units during the month of its release.
-It moved approximately 28,000 units as of the end of 2011.
+It moved roughly 28,000 units as of the end of 2011.

 Reviewers had mixed views on Unbound Sagas gameplay.
 The reviewer from Spazio Games, an Italian gaming site, compared the game to Double Dragon and Final Fight.
-The reviewer felt that the game felt rushed, and this affected gameplay.
+The reviewer felt that the game seemed rushed, and this affected gameplay.
 Carolyn Petit of GameSpot was more critical of the game, calling it "dull" and "mindless.
-IGN's Greg Miller noted the inclusion of combos and upgradeable character statistics, but felt that they "never really amplify the fun in alternating between punch and kick."
-Destructoid's James Stephanie Sterling noted "While there are more complex combos to unlock during the course of the game, the meat and potatoes of Unbound Saga is the endless hammering buttons to punch, kick and throw enemies around each level."
+IGNs Greg Miller noted the inclusion of combos and upgradeable character statistics, but felt that they "never really amplify the fun in alternating between punch and kick."
+Destructoids James Stephanie Sterling noted "While there are more complex combos to unlock during the course of the game, the meat and potatoes of Unbound Saga is the endless hammering buttons to punch, kick and throw enemies around each level."
 Co-reviewer Nick Chester called it "classic beat-’em-up game".
-Although giving the simple gameplay high marks, Chester felt that the PSP version of the game should have received cooperative play.
-Mike Jackson of GamesRadar appreciated the addition of cooperative gameplay on the Xbox 360 version, but wished players could join or leave on the fly.
+Although giving the simple gameplay high marks, Chester felt that the PSP version should have received cooperative play.
+Mike Jackson of GamesRadar appreciated the addition of cooperative gameplay on the Xbox 360 version, but wished players could join or leave at will.

-Critics were universal in praising the comic book art and voice acting present in the game's cutscenes.
+Critics were universal in praising the comic book art and voice acting present in the cutscenes.
 The reviewer from Spazio Games felt the cutscenes were well crafted and professionally done.
-GameSpot's Carolyn Petit stated that the "cutscenes are the game's high point and feature gorgeous comic-book artwork", and added "the voice actors do a fine job".
-Destructoid's James Stephanie Sterling called the visuals "gritty comic book feel that doesn't look obtusely cel-shaded" and added "the voice talent is damn good as well".
+GameSpots Carolyn Petit stated that the "cutscenes are the game's high point and feature gorgeous comic-book artwork", and added "the voice actors do a fine job".
+Destructoids James Stephanie Sterling called the visuals "gritty comic book feel that doesn't look obtusely cel-shaded" and added "the voice talent is damn good as well".
 Nick Chester agreed with his co-reviewer and added "without a doubt, the game’s animated comics-brought-to-life cut-scenes are absolutely marvelous."
-GamesRadar's Mike Jackson enjoyed the character's one-liners.
+GamesRadars Mike Jackson enjoyed the character's one-liners.
 He stated it was "pretty amusing with a tinge of adult humor."
-He also felt that the plot was well written, that the characters were instantly likable, and that the game had a "great comic book style."
-Brian Rowe of GameZone was surprisingly pleased with the game 's soundtrack, and called it "unusually cool."
+He also felt that the plot was well written, the characters were instantly likable, and the game had a "great comic book style".
+Brian Rowe of GameZone was surprisingly pleased with the soundtrack, and called it "unusually cool".